Summer Scholars | Three-Week, Credit Program

 School of Communication | Instructor(s): Dr. David Steinberg

-TBD.
+GBM 101.
+Fundamentals of Business.
 3 Credit Hours.

-School | Instructor(s):
+Miami Herbert Business School | Instructor(s): Shannon DeRouselle

 Maximum enrollment: 10